jean-roland/LCSF_Generator/index.md

 The attribute table is composed of 5 columns:
 * Attribute Name: The name of the attribute that will be used in code and documentation (Up to 64 alphanumerical characters and underscore allowed).
-* Attribute Id: The id that will be used in the LCSF C Stack to identify the attribute (Up to 4 hexadecimal characters allowed, will be interpreted as 0 otherwise).
+* Attribute Id: The id that will be used in the LCSF stacks to identify the attribute (Up to 4 hexadecimal characters allowed, will be interpreted as 0 otherwise).
 * Optional ?: Is the attribute optional or not (Yes or no choice).
 * Data Type: Set the attribute data type (See the LCSF Documentation for more details).
 * Description: The attribute description that will be used in documentation.